-With reference to the value chain illustrated on page 08, the company expects the following emissions:
+Regarding the value chain illustrated on page 11, the company expects the following emissions:

-- Exploration: burning of fossil fuels as marine fuel for exploration vessel - Offshore Production: - burning of fossil fuels as marine fuel necessary for: - the mining production vessel and various subsystems ensure excavation, vertical transport, and surface ore processing, - the bulk carriers ensuring the transport of ore from the offshore mining site to a shore facility. - burning of fossil fuels as for:

-if the shore facility is not the delivery point of the ore to the final client, the transport of ore from a shore facility to a mineral processing plant.
+- Exploration: burning of fossil fuels as marine fuel for exploration vessel - Offshore Production: - burning of fossil fuels as marine fuel necessary for: - the mining production vessel and various subsystems ensure excavation, vertical transport, and surface ore processing. - the bulk carriers ensure the transport of ore from the offshore mining site to a shore facility. - burning of fossil fuels if the shore facility is not the delivery point of the ore to the final client, the transport of ore from a shore facility to a mineral processing plant. - Onshore Production: - Electricity production/consumption for: - Crushing and characterization units transforming the ore into a feed. - Floatation or Separation units to beneficiate the metals present in the feed into a concentrate. - Transport of produced concentrate to a refining facility.

-• Onshore Production:

-- Electricity production/consumption for: - Crushing and characterisation units transforming the ore into a feed, - Floatation or Separation units to beneficiate the metals present in the feed into a concentrate, - Transport of produced concentrate to a refining facility.

 At present, the company does not have any plan for owning the above-mentioned activities following its CAPEX light strategy.
-Therefore, all emissions of significant impact are considered to be classified as Scope 2.
+Therefore, all emissions of significant impact are classified as Scope 2.

-The company intends to comply with IMO regulations i.e., MARPOL.
+Company intends to comply with IMO regulations i.e. MARPOL.
 Especially for emissions, MARPOL Annex VI is relevant.
-For any new ship which tonnage is higher than 400 gross tonnage the following applies:
+For any new ship, whose tonnage is higher than 400 gross tonnages, the following applies:

 - For new ships, the Energy Efficiency Design Index (EEDI) has been developed as a technical measure.
-The objective of the EEDI is to ensure that ships are designed and constructed to be increasingly more and more energy efficient. - The principal operational measure is the Ship Energy Efficiency Management Plan (SEEMP).
+The objective of the EEDI is to ensure that ships are designed and constructed to be increasingly more energy efficient. - The principal operational measure is the Ship Energy Efficiency Management Plan (SEEMP).
 Every ship of 400 gross tonnage and above is required to have a SEEMP.
 It is an on-board management tool and has two parts: - The first part sets out the requirements for energy efficiency management. - The second part is a requirement for monitoring and reporting the ship's annual fuel consumption.

-Meeting both the EEDI and SEEMP criteria will allow the ship to be granted the International Energy Efficiency Certificate, or IEEC.
+Meeting both the EEDI and SEEMP criteria will allow the ship to be granted an International Energy Efficiency Certificate or IEEC.
 The company will favour working with marine assets which have been granted an IEEC when this option is available.